oarabiledev/material-design/README.md

-# Material Design 3 Implementation In Droidscript:
+# Md3 Implementation In Droidscript:

 Hey there, MUI 3 has been released some time ago.